mpurbo/MMPReactiveCoreLocation/README.md

 ### One-time Location Requests

 Application-wide location subscription is usually only suitable for GPS-heavy location tracking applications.
 For most of other type of applications, occasional one-time location requests is usually sufficient and it's much less taxing on the battery.
-Following example shows how to request for such location:
+Use `single*` methods to request for such location as shown in the following example:

 ```objectivec
 // give me one-time location.